Walking as Practice

 Dublin, Ireland, July 2011

 In July 2011 I was awarded the International Artist-in-Residence at Black Church Print Studio in Dublin.
-The work that I developed during the residency was a series of woodcut prints based on the Liffey River, continuing my investigations of rivers and the role they play in our lives and environment.
+The work I developed during the residency was a series of woodcut prints based on the Liffey River, continuing my investigations of rivers and the role they play in our lives and environment.

 Women's Studio Workshop Art-in-Education Fellowship